-- The selected movement route of the heavy vehicles should be maximally distance from historical monument; - Allowed intensity of the vehicle traffic and speed should be determined; - The import of the inert material shall be conducted from the licensed quarries nearby SP area.
-The rout of the transport movement during the transportation of inert material and any other construction material should be agreed upon with the appropriate regional services and overload with the trucks and violation of the allowed traffic intensity should not take place; - The maximum speed should be restricted to the safety level during the pass of the trucks in the proximity of the Gelati Monastery; - Proper technical control and maintenance practices of the machinery should be applied; - Activities should be limited to daylight working hours; - No-load operations of the vehicles and heavy machinery are not allowed.
-Proper mufflers will be used on machinery.
+- The import of the inert material shall be conducted from the licensed quarries nearby SP area.
+The rout of the transport movement during the transportation of inert material and any other construction material should be agreed upon with the appropriate regional services and overload with the trucks and violation of the allowed traffic intensity should not take place; - The maximum speed should be restricted; - Proper technical control and maintenance practices of the machinery should be applied; - Activities should be limited to daylight working hours.